The Three Essential Estate Planning Documents Every Woman and Family Should Know About

 3. Guardianship Designation: Because you deserve a say in who cares for your children

 If you’re a parent, this is the one that keeps you up at night.
-A guardianship designation lets you name the person who would care for your children if something happened to you.
+A guardianship designation lets you name the person who would care for your children if something happened to you and their other parent or legal guardian, so there is no surviving parent able to care for them.

-Without it, the court decides.
+Without some kind of guardianship designation, the court decides.
 Not your sister who lives nearby.
 Not your best friend who knows your routines.
 Not the person who shares your parenting values.
 A judge.

 Why it matters for women: